The “Pipeline Problem” Is a Myth

-As VP of Diversity & Inclusion for AIGA Chicago, I’m approached by lots of well-intentioned hiring managers and group directors motivated to diversify their design teams but frustrated their job posts aren’t yielding the creatives of color, queer creatives, and female creatives they’re seeking.
+As the former VP of Diversity & Inclusion for AIGA Chicago, I’m still approached by lots of well-intentioned hiring managers and group directors motivated to diversify their design teams but frustrated their job posts aren’t yielding the creatives of color, queer creatives, and female creatives they’re seeking.
 Inevitably, as I probe their tactics and what they’ve tried to date, they sigh defeatedly and wonder out loud, “I guess there just aren’t that many [fill-in-the-blank-minority] designers out there, huh?”

 This is a dangerous claim and lazy excuse.
 Just because diverse talent isn’t applying to your job posts, doesn’t mean they don’t exist.